Ste. Genevieve – Europeans West of the Mississippi River

 Ste.
 Genevieve, by Kathy Alexander.

 Ste.
-Genevieve’s commercial contacts were maintained mainly through New Orleans, Louisiana, and were dominated by the mercantile policies of France and Spain.
+Genevieve’s commercial contacts were primarily maintained through New OrleansLouisiana, and were influenced mainly by the mercantile policies of France and Spain.
 The community exported raw materials and imported finished products.
 Looms and weavers, for example, were absent in the town because the colonial community was obligated to purchase manufactured cloth from the mother country.

 In about 1750, the “official” village of Ste.
 Genevieve was laid out as an imperfect grid of square blocks with a public square near the center of the village.
 By 1752, the population of Ste.
 Genevieve is recorded to have included 22 white adults and children and two black slaves.
 Following the Seven Years’ War (1754-1763), Ste.
 Genevieve’s population increased significantly.
 The population increase is attributed, in part, to the influx of French Catholics from the east bank of the Mississippi River who feared religious and political persecution at the hands of the British following France’s loss of that territory to England.
-Although the city’s economy depended on agriculture, industries began to develop, and the central business district grew.
+Although the city’s economy was initially dependent on agriculture, industries began to develop, and the central business district expanded.
 The 1773 census indicated a population of 676, of which 276 were African Americans.

 Greentree Tavern in Ste Genevieve MO

-In 1789 Nicolas Janis was granted land in Ste.
+In 1789, Nicolas Janis was granted land in Ste.
 Genevieve and erected the present-day Janis-Ziegler house in about 1790-91.
 With the death of Nicholas, his son, François, inherited the house and, in the early 1800s, converted part of it into the Green Tree Tavern.
 The building remained in the Janis family until 1833, when it was sold to Mathias and Barbara Ziegler.
 It is the oldest standing structure in the city today.

 Ste.
 Genevieve Catholic Church, Kathy Weiser.